March 3, 2025

 Photo by Alena Darmel

-Recording webcam video
+Recording crystal-clear audio with webcam video

 The steps for recording video through a webcam depends on the type of computer you're using.
 To record with your computer webcam: